A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

-\begin{remark} Of course, the construction described above works for many groups that are not Taski-Ol'Shanski{\u\i} Monsters.
-The following is a general method for constructing examples of non-discrete simple groups that are totally disconnected, locally compact, and compactly generated. \begin{enumerate} \item Choose $\gpa \leq \sym(\sta)$ to be transitive and non-regular, with all point stabilisers compact and open, such that $\gpa$ is compactly generated and generated by point stabilisers.
+\begin{remark} Of course, the construction described above works for many groups that are not Tarski--Ol'shanski{\u\i} Monsters.
+The following is a general method for constructing examples of non-discrete abstractly simple groups that are totally disconnected, locally compact, and compactly generated. \begin{enumerate} \item Choose $\gpa \leq \sym(\sta)$ to be closed transitive and non-regular, with all point stabilisers compact, such that $\gpa$ is compactly generated and generated by point stabilisers.
 Note that we do not require $M$ to be non-discrete.

-Example: Take any locally finite, vertex-transitive, connected graph $\Gamma$ that contains at least two vertices, set $\sta := V\Gamma$ and choose a closed vertex-transitive group $\gpa \leq \aut \Gamma$ that is generated by vertex-stabilisers.
-In the permutation topology of $\sym(V\Gamma)$, such a group will be totally disconnected and locally compact, and all vertex stabilisers will be compact and open, and by a result of R.~G.~M\"{o}ller (\cite[Corollary 1]{moller:FC}) the group $\gpa$ is compactly generated.
+Example: Take $M$ be any compactly generated totally disconnected locally compact group and $U$ be a nontrivial compact open subgroup of $M$, properly contained in $M$, such that $M$ is generated by the union of the conjugacy class of $U$ and $U$ has trivial core in $M$.
+One may then set $X$ to be the coset space $(M:U)$ and view $M$ as a closed subgroup of $\rm{Sym}\,(X)$ via the action by left multiplication.

 Example: Take $\gpa \leq \sym(\sta)$ to be a closed subdegree-finite non-regular primitive permutation group of degree at least three.